dustij/time_is_money/README.md

 	•	Real-Time Earnings: Start and stop a timer to see your dollars accumulate live.
 	•	Custom Rate: Set and edit your hourly rate.
 	•	Session History: View and delete past work sessions.
-	•	Export Data: Download your earnings data locally as a text file.

 ## 🔧 Installation
 	1. Clone this repository: